lianke123321/centinel-server/README.md

 ### Supported platforms
     * Unix
     * Mac OS X

+### Running in your local system
+change production = False in config.py so that  the app will try to connect to local postgres sql server.

+pass the --adhoc option to python run.py so that the application will not try to load ssl certificate.

+	$ python run.py --adhoc

 ### Running with Apache (WSGI) for production environments
 Install mod_wsgi and apache